The Whale Museum is open daily from 10:00 am - 4:00 pm with some exceptions. View our current hours here.

 Note: all times are listed in Pacific Time.

 Our marine naturalist training course (MNTP) is an intensive five-day overview of the natural history of the San Juan Islands and the marine waters of Washington and Southern British Columbia (known as the Salish Sea).
 This course includes an in-depth treatment of the ecology and conservation of local marine species, presented by highly trained local naturalists, environmental educators, and scientists.
 The upcoming summer session will be dynamic, high-quality hybrid experiences that leave graduates qualified as a regional professional or volunteer naturalist.
+We are sold out on the field trip portion but still have spots available for the virtual portion.

 Virtual Presentations (approximately 9-4 Pacific time): July 8-12, 2025